Remote Support Tool Frequently Asked Questions

 No. This tool does not replace the Pepperdine Help Desk.
 The community will still log technology requests with the Help Desk or the Technology Request Form as usual.
-If the technology issue requires the use of the Remote Support tool, IT staff will provide a session key to initiate the report support session.
+If the technology issue requires the use of the Remote Support Tool, IT staff will provide a session key to initiate the remote support session.

 Do I have to install anything to get Remote Support to work?

 Yes.
 After you enter a Session Key on the helpme.pepperdine.edu page and press the Submit button, you will be prompted to download, install, and run a temporary software file, which will allow you to share your screen with the support person.
 After the support session is over and you have terminated the session, the temporary software is uninstalled from your computer.

 Does Remote Support work with Macs?

 How do I know that the Remote Support Tool is running on my computer?

 Once you download, install, and run the temporary software for the Remote Support Tool, you will see a chat window, where you can type to communicate with your IT support representative.
 Normally, you will also be able to see the support representative use your mouse, keyboard, and applications to troubleshoot your technical issues.